bbrister/SIFT3D/README.md

 - libsift3d.so - Extract and match SIFT3D features
 - libimutil.so - Utility library for image processing, regression and linear algebra.

-In addition, if Matlab is detected on your system, a Matlab toolbox is automatically generated.
+It also contains a Matlab toolbox for calling the library functions from Matlab scripts.
 See the README in /wrappers/matlab for more information.

 ## Installation instructions

-See doc/INSTALL_<PLATFORM>.md for instructions on installing SIFT3D for your specific platform.
+See doc/INSTALL_\<PLATFORM\>.md for instructions on installing SIFT3D for your specific platform.

 ## Usage instructions